Adil Asadov: Biography

 Adil Asadov was born on October 1, 1958, in Guba, Azerbaijan SSR, USSR.
 In 1975 he finished Guba boarding school and in 1980 graduated from Azerbaijan University of Architecture and Construction.
 In 1986 he was admitted to the Aspirantura (postgraduate school) in Philosophy at the Azerbaijan National Academy of Sciences, Institute of Philosophy and Law.
-He defended his PhD (Kandidat nauk) thesis titled “Historical types of thinking and engineering activity” in 1989.
+He defended his PhD (Candidate of Sciences) thesis titled “Historical types of thinking and engineering activity” in 1989.
 After completing his postdoctoral research he successfully defended a thesis titled The dynamics of the types of thinking in the context of the system "society and nature"” in 1994.
 In 2005 he founded the Association of Philosophical Enlightenment.

 Currently, he is head of the department at the Institute of Philosophy, the Azerbaijan National Academy of Sciences, President of the Association of Philosophical Enlightenment.

 Scientific-pedagogical activity

 Adil Asadov is the author of more than 170 scientific articles in Azerbaijani, Russian, English and German languages.
 He has been a participant and lecturer at many international conferences.

-He gave a speech at international conferences in Baku, Moscow, Minsk, Tbilisi, Belgorod, Bratislava, Athens, St. Petersburg and Harvard University.
+He gave a speech at international conferences in Baku, Moscow, Minsk, Tbilisi, Belgorod, Bratislava, Athens, Rome, St. Petersburg and Harvard University.
 He represented the Republic of Azerbaijan at the Second European Social Science Conference (June 13–18, 1998).
 His speech was published in 1999 in Paris.